Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Methodology

 An SSM consists of two sub-models: a data model that describes the relationship between the observations and the latent state variables, and a state evolution model that describes the (temporal) evolution of the latent states.

-In SSMs, the $d$-dimensional latent state variables $\{\x_t\}_{t = 1}^T$ are characterised by an initial density ${\X_1 \sim p(\x_1 \mid {\btheta})}$ and state transition densities
+In SSMs, the $d$-dimensional latent state variables $\{\x_t\}_{t = 1}^T$ are characterised by an initial density ${\x_1 \sim p(\x_1 \mid {\btheta})}$ and state transition densities

 where $\btheta$ is a vector of model parameters.
-The observations $\{\y_t\}_{t = 1}^T$ are related to the latent states via
+The observations $\{\y_t\}_{t = 1}^T$ are related to the latent states via the data model

-where each $\Y_t$ is assumed to be conditionally independent of the other observations, when conditioned on the latent state $\x_t$.
-A linear SSM is one where $\X_t$ and $\Y_t$ in~\eqref{eq:ssm_state} and~\eqref{eq:ssm_obs} can each be expressed as the sum of two components: a linear function of their conditioning variables and an exogenous random component.
+where each $\y_t$ is assumed to be conditionally independent of the other observations, when conditioned on the latent state $\x_t$. \Copy{class_of_models}{In this article, we focus on linear SSMs with non-Gaussian error distributions in which the data model can be expressed in the linear additive form

+where $\mathbf{x}_t$ is the $d$-dimensional latent state variables and $\boldsymbol{\varepsilon}_t$ is a (possibly non-Gaussian) vector-valued noise process, both of which have closed-form spectral densities defined in Section \ref{sec:whittle_llh}.}

-Let $\y_{1:T} \equiv (\y_1^\top, \dots, \y_T^\top)^{\top}$ and $\x_{1:T} \equiv (\x_1^\top, \dots, \x_T^\top)^{\top}$ be vectors of observations and latent states, respectively.
-The posterior density of the model parameters is $p(\btheta \mid \y_{1:T}) \propto p(\y_{1:T} \mid \btheta) p(\btheta)$, where the likelihood function is
+Let ${\y}_{1:T} \equiv ({\y}_1^\top, \dots, {\y}_T^\top)^{\top}$ and $\x_{1:T} \equiv (\x_1^\top, \dots, \x_T^\top)^{\top}$ be vectors of observations and latent states, respectively.
+The posterior density of the model parameters is $p(\btheta \mid {\y}_{1:T}) \propto p({\y}_{1:T} \mid \btheta) p(\btheta)$, where the likelihood function is

 This likelihood function is intractable, except for special cases such as the linear Gaussian SSM \citep[e.g.,][]{gibson2005robust}.
 In non-Gaussian SSMs, the likelihood is typically estimated using a particle filter \citep{gordon1993novel}, such as in the pseudo-marginal Metropolis-Hastings (PMMH) method of~\cite{andrieu2009pseudo}, which can be computationally expensive for large $T$.